trulabs/labs-truphone-cascades-test/README.md

 you have sourced the bbndk-env.sh file to setup the associated development environment variables

+## Target Library for BlackBerry

+The library is a plain old static library that you need to imbed into your project and call from your main() function.

+However, with recent versions, extensions are supported.

+### Core

+The Core is the main UI testing framework, it'll let you manipulate the UI and control it remotely.

+### XMPP

+This is the first extension and doesn't have to be included, it's optional.
+It lets you create XMPP clients so that you can automate the testing of messaging clients.

 ## Java Library

 The java library uses gradle for dependancy management.